Andrea Begley: Other charted songs

+"—" denotes release that did not chart or was not released.

 Autobiography

 Begley's autobiography, "I Didn't See That Coming", was published by BBC Books in October 2013.
 Of the title, Begley said, "I was conscious with the book I wanted to give it a tongue-in-cheek title ...
 For me, I think the most important thing is making people comfortable with [my visual impairment], and I think the more comfortable I am with it and the more I can sort of, you know, make a bit of a joke and have a bit of a laugh with it I think makes other people comfortable with it."